InternetComputerOG/NNS-Proposal-Submission-Dapp/README.md

 ### How to get this repo

-To clone this repo without downloading the entire repository, run the following command:
+To clone this repo, run the following command:

 ```
 npx degit https://github.com/InternetComputerOG/NNS-Proposal-Submission-Dapp